xavierrobertsgaal/xavierrobertsgaal/README.md

 I'm a PhD student in [Harvard's Laboratory for Social Cognitive Science](https://cushmanlab.fas.harvard.edu/).

-I study 🧐 **how we learn to do the right thing** 🧠 with Prof. Fiery Cushman and others!
+I study 🧐 **how we learn to do the right thing** 🧠 with Fiery Cushman and lots of wonderful collaborators!

 Currently, I'm interested in:
 - AI alignment